flokoe/bash-hackers-wiki/docs/howto/collapsing_functions.md

 ## What is a \"Collapsing Function\"?

-A collapsing function is a function whose behavior changes depending upon the circumstances under which it\'s run.
+A collapsing function is a function whose behavior changes depending upon the circumstances under which it's run.
 Function collapsing is useful when you find yourself repeatedly checking a variable whose value never changes.